-For the third row center position, locate the comfort guide which is located in a storage pocket, at the top of the seat, under the headrest on the driver's side of the vehicle.
+For the third row center position, locate the comfort guide which is located in a storage pocket, at the top of the seat, under the headrest on the driver side of the vehicle.
+To access the comfort guide, you will first need to move the headrest forward by pulling on the handle behind the seatback.
+The comfort guide will now be accessible.